-Where the Bean Sidhe announces an impending death with a keening cry, the Bean Nighe passes her time beside pools or streams.
+The Bean Sidhe announces an impending death with a keening cry.
+By contrast, the Bean Nighe passes her time beside pools or streams.
 There, she washes the blood from the clothes of those about to die.

-She’s an omen of death.
-Though Lewis Spence notes that the evil that “follows upon the sight of her … is no fault of hers” (p.
-85).
+Whether she sings or not, she’s an omen of death.
+Though Lewis Spence notes that the evil that “follows upon the sight of her … is no fault of hers” (1999: 85).
 So seeing her might herald a death, but she doesn’t cause it.

 In one Irish tale, recounted by Spence, the Bean Nighe also possesses the power of prophecy.
 Oscar headed to the battle of Gavra and came across a washerwoman.
 He asked for a prophecy about who would die.
 She replied to say 900 would die at his hand, including the King.
 Pretty encouraging stuff.
 Not so for the Feinne, Finn MacCool’s band.
 She prophesied Finn’s death in battle, which came true.

 Another story in the Highlands concerns a girl from Cromarty.
 She spotted a woman washing clothes one Sunday morning.
 Over thirty bloodstained smocks lay nearby on the grass.
-Not long after, Fearn Abbey’s roof collapsed and killed 36 people in the congregation (MacGregor, p.
-298).
-The roof did actually collapse in 1742, killing almost fifty people, so perhaps the story had an element of truth.
+Not long after, Fearn Abbey’s roof collapsed and killed 36 people in the congregation (MacGregor 1937: 298).
+The roof did actually collapse in 1742, killing almost fifty people (Undiscovered Scotland 2000-2020).
+Perhaps the story had an element of truth.

 Where does the Bean Nighe come from?

 According to some legends, she’s not a fixed entity like the kelpie; instead, she’s the ghost of a woman who died during childbirth.
-Not just any unfortunate mother, just those “whose garments had not been washed at the time of her burial” (Spence, p.
-85).
+Not just any unfortunate mother, just those “whose garments had not been washed at the time of her burial” (Spence 1999: 85).
 She’s only released from her thankless task on the day she would have died, had she not passed away sooner.